sitebay/docs/articles/guides/quick-answers/sitebay/posthog-data-management/index.md

 ## Putting It All Together

-Leveraging PostHog on Site Bay for your WordPress site unlocks a new level of understanding and decision-making capabilities.
+Leveraging PostHog on SiteBay for your WordPress site unlocks a new level of understanding and decision-making capabilities.
 By organizing your data effectively, you can reduce noise, clarify usage patterns, and empower your team with actionable insights.